Which type of accounting is primarily concerned with recording an... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with recording and reporting transactions for multiple entities, such as when an agent may represent several insurers?
+Which type of accounting is primarily concerned with recording and reporting transactions such as deposits and withdrawals in a bank savings account?

 A